akshayjshah/blog/posts/automating-gmail-with-appsscript.md

 # Automating Gmail with AppsScript

 We're all drowning in email.
-The problem isn't the blatant spam---it's easy to unsubscribe from most of that and block the rest.
+The problem isn't the blatant spam --- it's easy to unsubscribe from most of that and block the rest.
 The real killer is the email that's *sort of* interesting: discussion on projects you're peripherally involved in, weekly newsletters, chatter on GitHub issues you filed months ago,